PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Boltac in the Land of Misfit Toys #

+>After all the talk of these things not having feelings.
+(Wizard to Asarah) we see them really having feelings here.

 He awoke on the floor and everything was in pain.

 Mishappen creatures come out of the dark, but they help him rather than hurt him.